Choosing the perfect Foundation

 Foundation is a necessary part of any make-up kit and making sure that you choose a foundation that fits your skin type is one of the most important factors to consider.
-Other issues regarding the colour mean bearing your skin tone and hair colour in mind.
+Other issues regarding the color mean bearing your skin tone and hair color in mind.
 Your age may be a factor worth considering when deciding whether or not to get one formulated with anti-aging in mind.
 Finally, the ultimate look that you want to achieve may impact the choice of foundation that you use, since a natural look may require one foundation whereas an edgier, more striking high-fashion look may require something very different.

 Assessing your skin type